 A startup is nothing without cash to pay employees, fund research, and invest in your idea to expect a return.
 Not only having money but being able to manage it appropriately can be very challenging in a big startup with lots of sectors, and you have to try your best to not burn through cash.
 Darqi, another augmented reality startup lost $250 million to their startup as they weren’t able to find new investors to support their idea, and with competition from other headset makers, the company was doomed for failure.
 Money makes the world go ’round, and it’s what’ll help your company be successful.

-In summary, no startup that fails falls into just one of these failures, but by understanding them and learning from the mistakes of others we can avoid these failures for ourselves.
+No startup that fails falls into just one of these failures, but by understanding them and learning from the mistakes of others we can avoid these failures for ourselves.
 Your idea can not be too simple, it has to satisfy the market, it has to be original, and you have to keep your money in check.
 Without these things, a startup, no matter how dedicated or motivated a team might be to make it a reality can fail in the blink of an eye.